Delivering registered courses

 Advertising the course

-All approved NESA Registered PD courses, once available in the MyPL catalogue, can be promoted in line with the NESA registered professional development promotional guidelines.
+All approved NESA registered professional development (PD) courses, once available in the MyPL catalogue, can be promoted in line with the NESA registered professional development promotional guidelines.

 Finalising course completion records

 Learning authors are responsible for finalising course completion records unless they delegate to their session support officer.
-This ensures the accurate and timely administration of records, and must be completed within 30 days of the course being delivered.
+This must be completed within 30 days of the course being delivered, to ensure the accurate and timely administration of records.

 Records of completion for all department NESA registered PD courses are updated on NESA’s electronic time and attendance management system (eTAMS) on a daily basis.